bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 <img src="https://media.springernature.com/lw685/springer-static/image/art%3A10.1007%2Fs11042-017-4744-4/MediaObjects/11042_2017_4744_Fig4_HTML.gif" alt="drawing"/>

-By using the Hilbert curve, S2 facilitates that latitude-longitude pairs that are close in their S2 Cell ID string distance are much more likely to be close in physical distance!
+By using the Hilbert curve, S2 facilitates that latitude-longitude pairs that are close in their S2 Cell ID string distance are much more likely to be close in physical distance.
 That said, this is only an alleviation -- the Hilbert curve still possesses the same unfortunate edge effects as the Z-order curve, resulting in the fact that latitude-longitude pairs close in physical distance are not guaranteed to be close in their S2 Cell ID string distance.

 The second key innovation from S2 is the use of an unfolded-cube projection rather than the Mercator projection.
 <img src="https://s2geometry.io/devguide/img/s2cell_global.jpg" alt="drawing"/>